vanderlee/phpSyllable/README.md

 Set the directory where language source files can be found.
 Default to the `languages` subdirectory of the current directory.

+### public static function setEncoding(  $encoding = null  )
+Specify the character encoding to use or disable character encoding handling completely by specifying `null` as encoding.
+The default encoding is `UTF-8`, which will work in most situations.

 ### public setLanguage(  $language )
 Set the language whose rules will be used for hyphenation.